-Late last month a group of fledgling board members received a workplace health and safety (WHS) update from Juanita Lovatt as part of our new Director Download Series.
+A group of fledgling board members received a workplace health and safety (WHS) update from Juanita Lovatt as part of our Director Download Series.

 Here are some of the main tips that Juanita shared with the group: